-Professor Gerdes is the recipient of an Outstanding Junior Investigator Award from the U.S. Department of Energy, a CAREER award from the National Science Foundation, and an Excellence in Education Award from the College of Literature, Science, and the Arts.
+Professor Gerdes is the recipient of the University of Michigan Provost's Teaching Innovation Prize, a CAREER award from the National Science Foundation, and an Excellence in Education Award from the College of Literature, Science, and the Arts.

 Measurement of the Top-Antitop Production Cross Section in Proton-Antiproton Collisions at sqrt (s) = 1.8 TeV, (T. Affolder et al.), Phys.
 Rev. D 64, 032002 (2001).